tommedema/serverless-aws-crud-starter/services/02-ssl/README.md

 - don't package aws-sdk once [lambda version](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) is >= 2.156; and then enable individual packaging
 - after writing unit tests, refactor request-certificate.js async.forever to use [do/while with async/await](https://github.com/caolan/async/issues/1503#issuecomment-350576515)
 - move `substitute-certificate-valid` plugin outside of this repo and publish to NPM
+- figure out a way to prevent [circular dependencies](https://github.com/serverless/serverless/pull/3575) such that the route53 recordsetgroup specific for SSL validation CNAME records can be put into the ssl domain instead of the domains domain